ErikMPZuhlke/rag_chatbot_project/README.md

 ```
 rag_chatbot_project/
-├── app.py                  # Streamlit-based user interface for the chatbot
+├── src/
+│   ├── code_processing/
+│   │   └── ast_processing.py   # C# code parser using Tree-sitter
+│   ├── prompting/
+│   │   └── HyDE.py             # Prompt templates for HyDE and response generation
+│   ├── retrieval/
+│   │   ├── graph_search.py     # Neo4j-based code retrieval
+│   │   └── vector_search.py    # ChromaDB-based semantic search
+│   ├── ui/
+│   │   └── app.py              # Streamlit UI implementation
-├── ingest.py               # Script for processing and indexing the legacy codebase
+│   ├── ingest.py               # Code ingestion pipeline
-├── rag_chatbot.py          # FastAPI-based RAG chatbot implementation
+│   └── rag_chatbot.py          # Main RAG implementation with FastAPI
+├── db/                         # Vector database for storing embeddings
+├── .debug/                     # Log files directory
 ├── environment.yml             # Conda environment configuration
-├── db/                     # Vector database for storing embeddings
-├── legacy_code/            # Folder containing the legacy codebase
+├── requirements.txt            # Pip dependencies
-└── .vscode/                # VS Code-specific settings
+└── .gitignore                  # Git ignore file
 ```

 ---

+## Technical Details
+- **Hybrid Retrieval**: Combines graph traversal (Neo4j) with dense vector search (ChromaDB).
+- **Hypothetical Document Embedding (HyDE)**: Uses LLMs to generate Cypher queries from natural language.
+- **AST Processing**: Leverages Tree-sitter to extract structured information from C# code.
+- **Self-Refining Queries**: The system can refine Neo4j queries based on initial results.
+- **Enhanced Vector Retrieval**: Performs metadata filtering and query enhancement for more precise results.
+- **LLM Integration**: Uses Ollama API to access models like Mistral for general queries and Codestral for code-specific tasks.

+---

 ## Notes
-- The chatbot relies on the `sentence-transformers/all-MiniLM-L6-v2` model for embeddings and the Ollama LLM for generating responses.
+- The chatbot performs best on C# codebases, as the AST parser is specifically designed for C#.
-- The `legacy_code` folder is treated as a black box; its content is indexed but not modified by this project.
-- Ensure that the `db` folder is not deleted after ingestion, as it contains the indexed data required for querying.
+- Debugging logs are stored in the `.debug` directory for troubleshooting.
+- Both Neo4j and ChromaDB must be properly configured for the system to work correctly.

 ---

 ## Troubleshooting
+- **Neo4j Connection Issues**: Ensure Neo4j is running and accessible at the default location with correct credentials.
 - **Missing Dependencies**: Ensure the Conda environment is activated and all dependencies are installed.
 - **Database Issues**: If the `db` folder is missing or corrupted, re-run `ingest.py` to regenerate it.
-- **API Errors**: Check the logs for detailed error messages and ensure the FastAPI server is running.
-- **Streamlit Issues**: If the Streamlit app doesn't launch, ensure Streamlit is installed and the FastAPI server is running.
+- **Ollama Errors**: Verify that Ollama is running and the required models have been pulled.
+- **AST Processing Errors**: Ensure Tree-sitter is correctly installed and can process C# files.

 ---